Bicycles

 In 1999 the first Speed Ross broke and I went shopping for a different recumbent to ride.
 This time the PDQ somehow seemed better than before and I bought one.
 The handlebars, which put me off at first, actually work very well and the principle has been copied by many other bikes since.

-While the Ross is a quicker bike, the PDQ is in my view an unbeatable touring bike.
-While most recumbents are comfortable, I don't think any others are quite so comfortable as the PDQ.
+While the Ross was a quicker bike, I found the PDQ to be a better touring bike.
+While most recumbents are comfortable, the PDQ seat is right up there in offering a top level of comfort over long distances.
 This bike has been ridden many thousands of miles as you'll see below and never caused me a moment's discomfort when I've been on it.
 It handles well, and only seems to get better with a huge load on board.

 The bike did a great deal of daily commuting to various different Cambridge computer companies until I started to work for myself in 2004.
 While I lived in Cambridge it also made an appearance on most of the "cambent" Friday recumbent rides (12:30 at the Green Dragon Bridge each Friday).